Idli Kadai

-Idli Kadai is a 2025 Indian Tamil-language drama film written, directed and co-produced by Dhanush under Wunderbar Films, in association with Dawn Pictures.
+Idli Kadai is a 2025 Indian Tamil-language action drama film written, directed and co-produced by Dhanush under Wunderbar Films, in association with Dawn Pictures.
 The film stars Dhanush, leading an ensemble cast that includes Arun Vijay, Sathyaraj, P. Samuthirakani, Nithya Menen, Shalini Pandey, Rajkiran and R. Parthiban.

 The film was officially announced in September 2024.
 Principal photography began the same month.
 It was shot primarily in Theni district, before wrapping by late April 2025.
 The film has music composed by G. V. Prakash Kumar, cinematography handled by Kiran Koushik and editing by Prasanna GK.

-Idli Kadai was released in theatres worldwide on 1 October 2025 and received positive reviews from critics.
+Idli Kadai was released in theatres worldwide on 1 October 2025.